 Over the years, beachgoers and novice sailors across the world had the living daylights scared out of them by the freighting sight of a 10-story-high tsunami racing towards them.
 Imagine both the relief and feelings of sheepishness when they realized the "tsunami" was, in fact, nothing more than one of nature's clever illusions.

-What they were seeing was actually a thick bank of fog which is formed when the weather conditions are ideal.
-Especially when these thick fog banks are running parallel to the shoreline, they can appear almost indistinguishable from the ocean, creating an intimidating sight for anyone "in its path".
+What they were seeing was actually a thick bank of fog that is formed when the weather conditions are ideal.
+Especially when these thick fog banks are running parallel to the shoreline, they can appear almost indistinguishable from the ocean, creating an intimidating sight for anyone "in its path."

-When warm moist air blows over the cold ocean waters, condensation takes place and fog is formed on the ocean's surface.
-If enough moisture is present and the resulting condensation continues to take place, it can build up an impressive bank of fog, often referred to as "fog tsunamis" due to their appearance.
+When warm moist air blows over the cold ocean waters, condensation takes place, and fog is formed on the ocean's surface.
+If enough moisture is present and the resulting condensation continues to occur, it can build up an impressive bank of fog, often referred to as "fog tsunamis" due to their appearance.

 60) Asperitas Clouds - More Bark Than Bite